Saturday, August 29, 2015

 Bawls (#13 - Rated 6.25 out of 12)

-The original variant, Bawls Guarana, is packaged in a cobalt blue, non-slip glass bottle, while Bawls EXXtra comes in a clear bottle.
-Both containers have approximately 104 bumps for easier gripping.
+The original variant, Bawls Guarana, is packaged in a cobalt blue, non-slip glass bottle, while Bawls EXXtra is available in a clear bottle.
+Both containers feature approximately 104 raised bumps for enhanced grip.

 Nutrition information from the label (per 10 oz):